BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

-It corresponds to the negative log-likelihood of the binomial model evaluated at the LOOCV predictive probabilities.
+This is the cross-entropy loss evaluated using the empirical proportions and the LOOCV predictive probabilities.

-\begin{remark} Although both criteria rely on LOOCV estimates, they emphasize different aspects of predictive performance \citep{Gneiting2007ProperScoring, Flores2025ClassifierEvaluation}.
-The Brier score directly penalizes squared deviations from empirical proportions, making it more robust to poorly calibrated probabilities and better suited for smooth probability estimation under binomial data.
-In contrast, the log-loss penalizes overconfident mispredictions more heavily and is highly sensitive to the accuracy of the predicted probabilities.
-In practice, the choice between the two depends on whether calibration quality or robustness is prioritized in the evaluation \citep{DRatings2023}. \end{remark}
+\begin{remark}[Choice of loss function] Although both criteria are evaluated through LOOCV, they emphasize different aspects of predictive performance \citep{Gneiting2007ProperScoring, Flores2026ClassifierEvaluation}.
+The Brier score penalizes squared deviations from empirical proportions and is relatively less sensitive to isolated extreme probability errors, making it a convenient choice for smooth probability-surface estimation with aggregated binomial data.
+In contrast, the log-loss corresponds to a cross-entropy criterion based on empirical proportions and penalizes overconfident mispredictions more strongly, especially when predicted probabilities are close to 0 or 1.
+In practice, the choice between the two depends on whether smoother probability estimation or classification-oriented probabilistic prediction is the primary objective. \end{remark}